ice5050/Analog.Cafe/README.md

 ### Resources.
 * [Wiki](https://github.com/dmitrizzle/Analog.Cafe/wiki) - developer-friendly info about this project.
-* [Website](http://analog.cafe) - the reason this project started in the first place.
+* [Analog.Cafe website](http://analog.cafe) - the reason this project started in the first place.

 If you got a general suggestion (code or no code), please feel free to contact [@dmitrizzle](https://twitter.com/dmitrizzle), [submit an issue](https://github.com/dmitrizzle/Analog.Cafe/issues) or [submit a PR](https://help.github.com/articles/about-pull-requests/) (use "develop" branch as a base).